alexiakidd/alexiakidd/README.md

 ### 💻 About Me
 - 🚀 Front-end Developer passionate about creating amazing digital experiences.
-- 🎮 Creator of the educational game that was the foundation of my Bachelor's thesis in Information Systems - IFMA: [**Aventuras pelo Maranhão**](https://aventurasnoma.com).
 - 📚 Always eager to learn, innovate, and collaborate!